jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Select model 🛠️

-An XGBoost model trained on TF-IDF vectors is the most promising strategy tested here, especially given that the more complex neural network models seem to be overfitting on this relativley small, noisy dataset.
+An XGBoost model trained on TF-IDF vectors is the most promising strategy, especially given that the more complex neural network models seem to be overfitting on this relativley small, noisy dataset.
 [See notebook.](Notebooks/06_model_selection.ipynb)

 #### Model accuracies